-While currently focusing on short form projects, I also have experience working on long form documentaries and educational programs.
+While currently focusing on short films, I also have experience working documentaries projects.

 THE BOY UNDER THE BILLBOARD